 To embed these principles into everyday practice, consider the following checklist before finalizing any conversion:

-6. Verify trailing zeros – After rounding, add trailing zeros only if they convey meaningful precision.
-Here's a good example: 4.5 g expressed as 4.500 g suggests measurement to the nearest milligram, which should be justified by the instrument used.
+- Verify trailing zeros – After rounding, add trailing zeros only if they convey meaningful precision.
+To give you an idea, 4.5 g expressed as 4.500 g suggests measurement to the nearest milligram, which should be justified by the instrument used.

 By systematically walking through this list, you reduce the cognitive load of remembering each nuance and create a repeatable workflow that guards against the most common sources of error.